-The Remote Visualization Service - or RVS for short - is meant to provide remote rendering capabilities for users wanting to perform (interactive) visualization of datasets stored at SURFsara, e.g. simulation output from a run on Cartesius.
-The user runs visualization applications on the RVS nodes at SURFsara instead of on their local desktop machine.
+The ELvis remote visualization cluster is meant to provide remote rendering capabilities for users wanting to perform (interactive) visualization of datasets stored at SURFsara, e.g. simulation output from a compute job on Cartesius.
+The user runs visualization applications on the ELvis nodes at SURFsara instead of on their local desktop machine.

 This has a number of advantages:

 - The data to be visualized can be read directly from the storage at SURFsara, without having to be transferred to the user's local machine.
 Only a desktop image is transfered to the user, using VNC.

 - Multiple ELvis nodes can be used in parallel to provide increased visualization capabilities, in terms of GPU power and available memory.
 Note that this mode of usage requires application support.

 - A stack of visualization software is maintained by SURFsara, freeing you, the user, from having to spend time on this issue.
 In principal, user-written applications based on OpenGL are also supported.